caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 These parameters are treated as follows in the GTR model (Figure \@ref(fig:evaluation-models-nested)):

 - $\mu$ is constant.
-With $\mu=1$, the edge lengths are in units of expected evolutionary change.
+With $\mu=1$, the branch lengths are in units of expected evolutionary change.

 - The six rate parameters are constrained such that $a+b+c+d+e+f=6$.
 If they were all free to vary, then values that have a sum other than 6 would lead to changes in the global rate rather than the relative rates.
 Imagine setting them all to $10$, for example.
 This would be equivalent to setting them all to 1 and setting $\mu=10$.
 This mathematical relationship between the relative rate parameters means that only five of them can vary independently, because the sixth will depend on the other five and the fact that they all sum to 6.
 This means that five of the rate parameters are stochastic, and one is deterministic.
 For our purposes it doesn't matter which one is deterministic, only that one of them is, so I'll treat $f$ as the deterministic rate parameter.

 - The four equilibrium frequencies are constrained such that $\pi_A+\pi_C+\pi_G+\pi_T=1$.
 This is because they are exclusive frequencies, and there are no other possible states.
 Given that every site must be an A, C, G, or T, their frequencies must sum to $1$.
 This mathematical relationship between the equilibrium frequency parameters means that only three of them can vary independently -- three are stochastic and one is deterministic.
 Again, it doesn't matter which one is deterministic, only how many are stochastic, so I'll treat $\pi_A$ as the deterministic parameter.

 \begin{figure}
 \includegraphics[width=8.42in]{figures/models_dna} \caption{A hierarchical view of DNA substitution models.
 The number of degrees of freedom is determined by the number of independent stochastic parameters (boxes with rounded corners).
 All other parameters are either constant (set to a specific value ahead of the analysis; boxes with straight lines) or deterministic (their value depends on the value of other parameters according to specified relationships; boxes with dashed lines).
-Here $\mu=1$, such that the edge lengths in the phylogeny are the expected amount of evolutionary change.
+Here $\mu=1$, such that the branch lengths in the phylogeny are the expected amount of evolutionary change.
 The models are listed from top to bottom by increasing nestedness.
 Rates are ordered so that transitions and transversions are adjacent.
 Any model could be realized as a subset of the possible parameter space of the models above it.
 The visual nomenclature is inspired by Hohna et al. (2014).}(\#fig:evaluation-models-nested)
 \end{figure}

 The number of stochastic parameters in a model is referred to as the degrees of freedom, $df$.
 You can think of it is the number of knobs that can be turned freely.
 Models that have higher degrees of freedom are often referred to as more complex than models with fewer degrees of freedom.